 - Corporation Tax – which is payable on company profits.

 - Employment Taxes – you will be registered as an employer.
-You need to make deductions from salaries for National Insurance and income tax – which are payable to HMRC quarterly.
+You need to make deductions from salaries for National Insurance and income tax – which are payable to HMRC (usually monthly, or quarterly for smaller employers).

 Payroll